Date of Award

 Radial basis functions.

 Chenoweth, Maggie Elizabeth, "A Local Radial Basis Function Method for the Numerical Solution of Partial Differential Equations" (2012).
 Theses, Dissertations and Capstones.
-Paper 243.
+243.